What is the opposite feeling of confidence building?

 - The inner critic that feeds the decision not to try.

-Like to join my upcoming quarterly newsletter?
-Sign up by clicking here and receive a guided relaxation audio download.
+Sign up by clicking here To receive a free guided relaxation audio download.

 “ Here’s to eliminating doubt, building your confidence and self-worth.”
 Maria

 Build your confidence and put doubt in its place through taking action.